seagreen/hjsonschema/README.md

 # Notes

-+ This uses the [regexpr](https://hackage.haskell.org/package/regexpr-0.5.4) regular expression library fo the "pattern" validator.
++ This uses the [regexpr](https://hackage.haskell.org/package/regexpr-0.5.4) regular expression library for the "pattern" validator.
 I have no idea if this is compatible with the ECMA 262 regex dialect, which the [spec](http://json-schema.org/latest/json-schema-validation.html#anchor33) requires.

 + `draft4.json` is from commit # cc8ec81ce0abe2385ebd6c2a6f2d6deb646f874a [here](https://github.com/json-schema/json-schema).